yijiehe24/IDL_NEW_CLIP4Clip/README.md

 # New_CLIP4Clip

 New_CLIP4Clip is a video-text retrieval model based on  [CLIP4Clip](https://github.com/ArrowLuo/CLIP4Clip).
-We investigate three similarity calculation approaches: parameter-free type, sequential type, and tight type, in this work.
-The model achieve SOTA results on MSR-VTT, MSVD, LSMDC, ActivityNet, and DiDeMo.
+We utilized the parameter-free type of similarity calculation approach and add a cross-attention module to obtain fine-grained features.

 ![New_CLIP4Clip](New_CLIP4Clip.jpg)